Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 12 Maret 2025 22.28.49 UTC
+- WIB: Rabu, 12 Maret 2025 23.33.45 UTC
-- WITA: Rabu, 12 Maret 2025 23.28.49 UTC
+- WITA: Kamis, 13 Maret 2025 00.33.45 UTC
-- WIT: Kamis, 13 Maret 2025 00.28.49 UTC
+- WIT: Kamis, 13 Maret 2025 01.33.45 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude